4 Home Exercises To Relieve Shoulder Pain

 4. Reach and Climb

-Stretches rotator cuff, strengthens back and shoulder muscles, and promotes healthy posture.
+Your final exercise that stretches the rotator cuff, back and shoulder muscles, while also promoting a healthy posture.
 Can be performed sitting or standing.

 - Raise your arms out to each side with elbows bent to form an “H” position.